GChristensen/posts/_posts/2019-09-01-custom-enso-commands.md

 It is possible to install Enso with a set of MPC-related commands bundled with [mpcapi](https://github.com/Grokzen/mpcapi) library.
 We will use it in our 'mv' command below.
+NOTE: you need to enable Web UI in MPC settings.

 ```python
 import re, requests, shutil, time